cellsjs/piscosour/README.md

 Add a shot to a piscosour recipe

-### 1. add-shots: 'Create new pisco shot inside this module'
+### recipe::add-shots: 'Create new pisco shot inside this module'
 ```
 Repository types:  recipe
 Recipes: piscosour (0.6.8)